Azure/azure-sdk-for-python/sdk/modelsrepository/azure-iot-modelsrepository/README.md

 # Azure IoT Models Repository client library for Python

+The Azure IoT Models Repository enables builders to manage and share digital twin models for global consumption.
+The models are [JSON-LD][json_ld_reference] documents defined using the Digital Twins Definition Language ([DTDL][dtdlv2_reference]).

-The Azure IoT Models Repository Library for Python provides functionality for working with the Azure IoT Models Repository
+For more info about the Azure IoT Models Repository checkout the [docs][modelsrepository_msdocs].

+## Introduction

+You can explore the models repository APIs with the client library using the samples project.

+The samples project demonstrates the following:

+- Instantiate the client
+- Get models and their dependencies from either a remote endpoint or local repository.

 ## Getting started